 In 1813, following a massacre by Creek warriors of the occupants of Fort Mims, Alabama, Crockett enlisted in the Tennessee Militia.
-He participated in the Battle of Tallussahatchee of the Creek War in northern Alabama, but returned home when his enlistment was up; missing the decisive Battle of Horseshoe Bend on March 27, 1814 when the Creeks were defeated.
-During his second enlistment, which began in September, 1814, he joined Andrew Jackson’s forces at Pensacola, Florida during the War of 1812, but was discharged again prior to the ; Battle of New Orleans.
+He participated in the Battle of Tallussahatchee of the Creek War in northern Alabama but returned home when his enlistment was up; missing the decisive Battle of Horseshoe Bend on March 27, 1814, when the Creek were defeated.
+During his second enlistment, which began in September 1814, he joined Andrew Jackson’s forces at Pensacola, Florida during the War of 1812, but was discharged again prior to the Battle of New Orleans.

 In 1815, Polly Crockett died in 1815 and a year later, David married Elizabeth Patton.

 In the fall of 1816, Crockett moved his family to what would become Lawrence County, Tennessee.
 He served as justice of the peace and commissioner for the town of Lawrenceburg and rose to the rank of lieutenant colonel-commandant in the local militia.
 In 1821, Crockett was elected to the Tennessee legislature, where he served two terms.